 If you’re on a tighter budget, just across the street is their sister property, The Circus Hostel .
 Possibly the top-rated hostel in Berlin, it is often booked out so be sure to reserve in advance.

-17 fun to do in Berlin in Winter
+17 fun things to do in Berlin in Winter

 P.s.
 Besides this post, I’ve got way more content about Berlin you should definitely check out, such as my ultimate guide to things to do in Berlin and my hand-crafted-with-love Berlin itinerary for 2 days.
 Both are complete resources for planning a trip to Berlin, in addition to the seasonal information I’ve shared below.